Golf Tutorials

 The Golfer's Great Equalizer: What is a Handicap?

 • Slope Rating: This value (from 55 to 155) indicates the course's difficulty for a "bogey golfer" (around an 18-handicap) relative to a scratch golfer.
-A higher slope, like 140, means the course is significantly tougher for higher handicappers than it is for scratch players.
+A higher slope, like 140, means the course is significantly tougher for higher handicappers than for scratch players.

 The Myth of the 'Zero' Handicap: What Pros Actually Shoot

-Let's use an example to make this crystal clear:
+Let's use an example to clarify:

 • An 18-handicapper plays a course with a Course Rating of 72.
-Their goal is to shoot around 90 (72 + 18).
+They aim to shoot around 90 (72 + 18).
 They get 18 strokes.

 • A +5 handicapper plays that same course.
 They must add 5 strokes to their final score to calculate their "net" score for handicapping purposes.
 They are expected to average a score of 67 (72 - 5).